OSGConnect/tutorial-quickstart/README.md

 	Based on username, here is a list of projects you might have access to:
 	ConnectTrain

-### More about projects

-You can join projects after you login at <https://portal.osgconnect.net/>
-.
-Within minutes of joining and being approved for a project, you will have access via `condor_submit` as well.
-For more information on creating a project, please see [this page](http://support.opensciencegrid.org/support/solutions/articles/5000634360)

 You have two ways to set the project name for your jobs: